Iron486/Iron486/README.md

 I accomplished ML tasks on multiclass and binary classifications, regression, clustering, NLP; and I uploaded some scripts used to develop some small-scale programs with a Python GUI.

-Furthermore, I performed some exercises using PostgreSQL and I tried to apply my domain knowledge in geoscience to accomplish some Data Science tasks using regression analysis and statistical tests.
+Furthermore, I solved some exercises using PostgreSQL and I tried to apply my domain knowledge in geoscience to accomplish some Data Science tasks using regression analysis and statistical tests.